 I started teaching three years ago.
 I was an IT freelancer and this was my first time facing 16-18 year olds.
 My education is from India and when I started teaching my British ‘Cultural Capital’ was next to none.

-I took over the classroom from my successor mid-November.
-Now I understand that this was not an ideal time.
+I took over the classroom from my predecessor mid-November.
+Now, I understand, that it was not an ideal time.

 Until Christmas, I literally cried everyday.
 Back in India, students listen to teachers as there are consequences and the culture is different.
 In my class none of the student would listen to me and I had no idea what was going on.